 The colorful picture to the left is an actual image of a single heart protein, a molecule that attaches cells to their surrounding environment, called metavinculin.
 It was obtained through a technology called cryogenic electron microscopy, or cryo-EM.
-The Molecular Imaging Center at UF Scripps Biomedical Research enables the study of the structures of macromolecules, their complexes, cell organelles and other biological systems, through the use of advanced cryo-EM and cyrogenic electron tomography.
+The Molecular Imaging Center at The Wertheim UF Scripps Institute enables the study of the structures of macromolecules, their complexes, cell organelles and other biological systems, through the use of advanced cryo-EM and cyrogenic electron tomography.
 The ability to visualize such important biological molecules including proteins, viruses and antibodies has been made possible only recently.
 The UF Scripps campus added this Nobel Prize-winning technology in 2020 when it purchased a cryogenic electron microscope from Jeol, the CryoARM300.

 Visualizing the structures of important disease‐related molecules advances scientific knowledge and empowers our scientists to custom design potential new vaccines or cancer-fighting medicines.

 To visualize a biomolecule, researchers first select a screen-like grid so tiny that it requires forceps to hold.
 The screen is coated in a film of the molecule to be studied, and then transferred to a device called a plunge freezer that is filled with liquid nitrogen and liquid ethane.
 This cools the sample to hundreds of degrees below zero, so rapidly that any water molecules around it take on a glass-like, vitreous quality.
 The sample is then loaded into the microscope, which passes a high-brightness electron beam through it.
 Thousands of images are captured and then stitched together digitally to form a 3D image.